yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

 and wants you to focus on your product.
 Maybe this happens rather often;
 I don't know.

+{% quote If you don't walk away, you accept this attitude; you're part of it %}

 In that case, my next question is philosophical.
 You're working for such a person and such a company.
 You're accepting their
 [paychecks]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}).
 Aren't you a part